 When the provision for equal pay for work of equal value was introduced into the equal pay legislation, a separate Employment Tribunal procedure specifically for hearing equal value claims, was set out.
 The procedure has been amended on several occasions and it is necessary to take account both of the original Regulations and all of the subsequent amendments.
 The Employment Tribunals (Equal Value) Rules of Procedure, Schedule 6 of the Employment Tribunals (Constitution and Rules of Procedure) Regulations 2004 (SI 2004/1861) set out the original Tribunal procedures for equal pay for work of equal value claims.
 You can find the Regulations here.
 These have been amended by the Equal Pay Act 1970 (Amendment) Regulations 2004 and the Equality Act 2010 (Commencement No 4, Savings, Consequential, Transitional, Transitory, and Incidental Provisions and Revocation) Order 2010

-For employees, the Equality and Human Rights Commission provides a sample questionnaire.
-Follow the link, then click on ‘sex questionnaire guidance’ then go to pages 51 to 55.
+For complainants, the Equality and Human Rights Commission also provides a detailed list of suggested questions: How to use the Questionnaire procedure in cases of sex discrimination in employment .
+Follow the link and go to pages 51 to 55.